 Terracotta was a favoured material for idols in the Near East.
 These types of figurines usually have columnar and flat bodies with heads and torsos decorated with appliques and incisions.
-Some of them might have represented gods, female deities that ensured fertility.
+Some of them might have represented gods, particularly female deities that ensured fertility.
 However, it is more likely that they represented worshipers.
-Due to protruding nose figurines such as this ones are characterized as having bird-like faces.
+Due to the protruding nose, figurines such as this are characterized as having bird-like faces.
 They are usually 12-30 cm in height, found in graves or under the floors of the houses.
 The Neo-Hittite civilisation, also known as Syro-Hittite, existed during the Iron Age in modern day northern Syria and Southern Anatolia.
 The Hittite empire collapsed around 1180 BC.
 This event was followed by the decline of the Eastern Mediterranean trade networks along with the fall of the major late Bronze Age cities in the Levant, Anatolia, and the Aegean.

 To discover more about the Syro-Hittites, please visit our relevant post: Civilisations of the Ancient Near East.